-Just because your company might not be hiring right now or the candidates aren’t rolling in doesn’t mean you can’t prepare for the future.
-Focus on ways to stack your funnel with qualified candidates for when things start picking up again.
+Just because your company might not be hiring right now or the candidates are pilling up from your careers page doesn't mean you can't do your part to find candidate that are a great fit for your company.
+Focus on ways to stack your funnel with qualified candidates.

 Leverage employee referral program: Employee referral programs are the best way to get qualified candidates, fast.
 It’s also a great way to engage your coworkers who, like you, might be feeling the pressure of these uncertain times.
 Use it as a touch point to reconnect you with your colleagues and give them some piece of mind that “Hey, everything is going to be OK!
 We’re setting the stage to start hiring again!”
 Send out an email and let them know that you are still looking for qualified candidates to fill roles at your company and encourage them to tap into their network.
 If you can sweeten the deal with a referral bonus down the line, even better.

 Focus on diversity and inclusion: Take this time to develop a strategy to create a more diverse workforce at your company.
 There is a common misconception that employee referrals negatively impact diversity and inclusion at companies.
 In fact, we encourage you to reach out to your colleagues that fall into underrepresented groups and ask them if they can make a referral for an open role.
 Start the conversation.